Charnley River Station

 (Beverly Springs) Gibb River Road

 Charnley River Station is located off the Gibb River Road, about half way between Bell Gorge and Manning Gorge.
-This is a working cattle station that also grows a range of seed crops.
+Until 2011 this was a working cattle station that also grew a range of seed crops.

 Charnley River Station was formerly called Beverly Springs and run by Marion Nixon and her husband.
 (Marion became known for her book "Children in the Sun", where she describes her life bringing up her five children on the station).

 This was the very first station along the Gibb River Road to offer accommodation to tourists.

 In August 2010 Peter and Cheryl Camp bought the station and renamed it into Charnley River.
 And in February 2011 Charnley River changed hands again.
 Part of the station is now managed as a Wildlife Sanctuary by the Australian Wildlife Conservancy, which also still runs the tourism side of the business.